JoinColony/coding-challenge-events-list/README.md

 - Font weight heavy: `700`
 - Font size primary: `14`px
 - Font size secondary: `12`px
-- Make sure overflow text is cut off using ellipsis, but visible on hover
+- Make sure overflow text is cut off using ellipsis, but visible on hover _(When hovering, the line of text that was previously hidden by an ellipsis should not be shown, and it should wrap over the next line -- list item height can grow on hover if needed)_
 - The format for the date is: `DD Mmm`, where `Mmm` is a 3 letter abbreviation of the month

 ## Data